Best Adjustable Bed Bases (2026)

 Pick Saatva Adjustable Base Plus if: you want the best overall value-to-luxury ratio, the longest warranty, and free setup.

-Pick TEMPUR-Ergo Extend if: sleep data, automatic snore response, and adjustable lumbar support justify the premium.
+Pick TEMPUR-Ergo ProSmart if: sleep data, automatic snore response, and lumbar support justify a ~$1,000 premium.

-Pick Helix Adjustable Base if: you want the lowest mattress-brand entry price and a long warranty.
+Pick Helix Adjustable Base if: you want under-bed lighting and the simplest setup at $899.

 Saatva Adjustable Base Plus vs Best Choice Products Adjustable Bed Frame

 This is the luxury-vs-budget decision.
-The Best Choice Products frame (~$450 on Amazon) covers the core functions — head/foot incline, zero-gravity, massage, wireless remote, USB, nightlight — at roughly a third of Saatva's price.
+The Best Choice Products frame ($379 on Amazon) covers the core functions — head/foot incline, zero-gravity, massage, wireless remote, USB, nightlight — at less than a quarter of Saatva's price.
 Saatva adds app control, wall-hugging glide, targeted three-zone massage, and a 25-year warranty vs the budget frame's basic coverage. [src1, src2]

 Pick Saatva Adjustable Base Plus if: you want premium build, app features, and long-term warranty protection.